-As at August 31 2022 2021 Investment in preferred interests \$ 229 {\$} 299 Deferred tax liability · - (12) Financial position impact before regulatory accounting 229 287 Regulatory deferral account debit (credit) balances Deferred income tax liability - 12 Cumulative change in fair value of the investment in preferred interests (64) (134) (64) (122) Net financial position impact after regulatory accounting \$ 165 \$ 165
+As at August 31 2023 2022 Investment in preferred interests \$ 203 \$ 229 Financial position impact before regulatory accounting - 203 229 Regulatory deferral account debit (credit) balances Cumulative change in fair value of the investment in preferred interests (38) (64) (38) (64) Net financial position impact after regulatory accounting \$ 165 \$ 165

 After regulatory accounting, the Company's investment in preferred interests of Aireon on the statement of financial position reflects the actual amounts paid by the Company (at the exchange rates prevailing on the dates of the transactions).
 The use of regulatory deferral accounts defers the accounting recognition of transactions related to the Company's investment in Aireon on the Company's consolidated statements of operations.
-As a result, there is no net impact on the Company's consolidated statements of operations for the year ended August 31, 2022 related to the Company's investment in Aireon.
-These amounts are not considered for rate setting purposes until realized in cash through the receipt of dividends net of tax.
+As a result, there is no net impact on the Company's consolidated statements of operations for the year ended August 31, 2023 related to the Company's investment in Aireon.
+These amounts are not considered for rate setting purposes until realized in cash.